 I have worked in higher education institutions, adult mental health, employment, Centrelink (Australia) and high schools.
-I have over 4 years experience counselling clients online using video call technology (Skype).
+I have over 7 years experience counselling clients online using video call technology (Skype or VSee).

 I believe that a sound theoretical grounding is an important development of counsellor practice.
-Research has found a relationship between effective counsellors and their personal philosophy.
 My own personal model of counselling is grounded in the person-centred approach.

 The core themes of the person-centred approach – unconditional positive regard, empathy and congruence are central to my way of working as counsellor.
 Empathy is powerful and involves understanding the whole person including their perceptions, ideas, meanings as well as their feelings and emotions.

 I aim to promote genuine relational depth through empathic understanding, congruence, authenticity and a belief in my client as the expert in their life.